 - Finding an Existing Club

-Forming a high school cycling club is easier than you probably think.
-Here is a basic outline of a few key steps along the way to starting a successful high school cycling club.
+Forming an interscholastic cycling club is easier than you probably think.
+Here is a basic outline of a few key steps along the way to starting a successful interscholastic cycling club.
 (This information is aimed at adults looking to form a club, as any student club will almost certainly need an adult sponsor along the way.
 If you’re a student interested in forming a club, your first step should be to team up with an adult cyclist in the community or find a staff member at your school with a passion for cycling.)

 1. Get Permission